Required

 If an individual is found guilty of burglary with destructive device, then the guilty party faces a felony conviction and up to 20 years in prison.
 Furthermore, an individual can potentially be charged with this crime and with burglary or another crime arising out of the same act as this violation.

-Burglary is a serious crime in Maryland and can result in serious fines and jail time.
-A Maryland burglary lawyer can help explain how the law applies to your case.
-More importantly, your lawyer will build your defense and put forth the most persuasive arguments in your favor to mitigate the negative impacts of a burglary charge or conviction.
+Burglary is a serious crime and can result in serious fines and jail time.
+A lawyer can help explain how the law applies to your case.
+More importantly, your lawyer will build your defense and put forth the most persuasive arguments in your favor to mitigate the negative impacts of breaking Maryland burglary laws.
+Call today to learn more.

 Maryland Burglary Lawyer